Got questions? You’re in the right spot!

 Pickup directly from our homestead in northern Franklin County, NC (by appointment only)

-Regular meetups in Louisburg & Youngsville (by appointment only)
+Regular meetups in Louisburg & Youngsville (info in our monthly email)

 Are your products certified organic?